Omicron evades Moderna vaccine too, study suggests, but boosters help

 These findings are similar to those of studies done in labs on the blood of people who had gotten the Pfizer vaccine.
 Those also showed that people's antibodies were markedly less potent against omicron.

-The latest study, which has been submitted to a pre-print server but has not yet been reviewed by other scientists, involved testing antibodies in the blood of vaccinated people against a "pseudovirus," which is a virus created in the lab to mimic the mutations found in the omicron variant.
+The latest study, which has been released on a preprint server but has not yet been reviewed by other scientists, involved testing antibodies in the blood of vaccinated people against a "pseudovirus," which is a virus created in the lab to mimic the mutations found in the omicron variant.

 Based on the findings, Montefiori says a new vaccine specifically targeting omicron probably won't be needed.
 During a White House briefing Wednesday, Dr. Anthony Fauci of the National Institutes of Health echoed that, both for the Pfizer and Moderna vaccines.

-Note: An earlier version of this story misspelled David Montefiori's last name as Montefiore.